Hecate2/Ignareo-ISML-auto-voter/README.md

 Ignareo is still a bare core for now, but it is essentially different from and can never be replaced with other libraries like `scrapy` and `grequests`.
 I have been looking for methods of further integration, but integration sacrifices transparency and simplicity.
 Therefore I will **not** pack Ignareo as a series of APIs or as a scrapy-like engine.

 Generally speaking, I'm sorry but **you may have to read the source code** of `DestroyerIGN/IgnareoG.py`, because **reconstructing Ignareo for your own use requires an understanding of its structure**.
-Feel free to copy any code to shape your components.

 #### The good news is that **I'll guide you through the source code in the following example**.